Logo

 Value for Estate Planning & Facility Management

-Insight into occupancy and utilisation offers organisations tangible benefits:
+Insight into occupancy and utilisation offers organisations concrete benefits:

-• Efficiency & cost savings: by identifying underuse, you can optimise spaces and reduce energy and maintenance costs TU Delft Research Portal+1.
+• Efficiency & cost savings: by identifying underutilisation, you can optimise spaces and reduce energy and maintenance costs TU Delft Research Portal+1.

-• Healthier & more sustainable buildings: seal unused spaces, adjust systems based on actual occupancy—good for the environment and comfort relogix.com.
+• Healthier & more sustainable buildings: shut down unused spaces, adjust systems to actual occupancy—good for the environment and comfort relogix.com.

-• Improved user experience: insight helps design spaces that truly match work behaviour, such as more quiet workspaces or breakout areas CapellaHubstar.
+• Improved user experience: insight helps in designing spaces that truly align with working behaviour, such as more quiet workspaces or breakout spaces CapellaHubstar.

-• Strategic planning: utilisation data enables informed decisions, such as subleasing or reconfiguration of office floors Hubstar.
+• Strategic planning: utilisation data enables well-founded choices, such as subleasing or redesigning the office floor Hubstar.

 How do you measure Utilisation and Occupancy Rate?

-There are multiple ways to gain insight into how a building and available spaces are actually used.
-Below is an overview of the five most commonly applied methods to measure utilisation and occupancy—each with its own advantages and disadvantages.
+There are multiple ways to gain insight into how a building and the available spaces are actually used.
+Below is an overview of the five most commonly applied methods to measure utilisation and occupancy—each with their own advantages and disadvantages.

 • Advantage: Easy to start, no technology or investment required.

-• Disadvantage: Low accuracy, labor-intensive and only snapshots.
+• Disadvantage: Low accuracy, labour-intensive and only snapshots.
 Not suitable for continuous monitoring.

-• Application: Mainly useful for small spaces or short-term observations.
+• Application: Particularly useful for small spaces or short-term observations.

-• Advantage: Smart use of existing network infrastructure such as Wi-Fi routers or BLE beacons.
-Scalable, affordable, and quick to implement.
+• Advantage: Makes smart use of existing network infrastructure such as Wi-Fi routers or BLE beacons.
+Scalable, affordable and quick to implement.

 • Disadvantage: Dependent on personal devices.
-One person can carry multiple devices, leading to inaccuracies.
+One person can carry multiple devices, leading to inaccuracy.

 3. Sensors (Motion, PIR, IR, Headcount)

-• Advantage: Real-time detection, high accuracy and completely privacy-friendly as no image material is used.
+• Advantage: Real-time detection, high accuracy and completely privacy-friendly because no image material is used.

 • Disadvantage: Requires investment in installation, maintenance and calibration.
 Sometimes dependent on battery replacement or mains power.